Volume Two

 [O-Okay.]

-The incantation she told him was one to add a setting onto the stone.
-Although it would activate just be filling it with mana, when you added the same setting as what Ilya added with her mana to allow it to act as a communication relay but with another's mana, the original magic on it would activate and cause a chain reaction.
+The incantation she gave him was one that added a setting onto the stone.
+Although it would activate just by being filled with mana, when you applied the same setting Ilya had used to make it function as a communication relay — but with someone else's mana — the stone's original magic would activate and trigger a chain reaction.

 "—Link the air there and here."